-Is little stuff in your home adding up to create physical and mental clutter?
-Or maybe when you start to clean, you just find yourself shifting “stuff” from room to room.
-If so, Elvie Look gives some simple and actionable tips to put your home on a clutter diet.
+Is your “stuff” starting to create physical and mental clutter?
+When you start to clean, do you find yourself shifting stuff from room to room?
+If so, here are simple and actionable tips to put your home on a clutter diet.

 The Benefits of Removing Clutter from Your Home

 If you’ve never thought about the connection between excess stuff and excess weight, this will be extremely interesting to you.

 Clutter parallels weight gain.

 It slowly adds up until you feel uncomfortable.
 Nothing fits.
 You’re slowed down by it.
 And pretty soon, you can barely fit in your house anymore and you feel ashamed of the way it looks.

 Exercising alone is like shuffling things around.
 But do the math, if you have more stuff than you have space for, it is clutter!

 You need to purge before you can get organized!

 The definition of purge is: to rid of whatever is undesirable; cleanse, purify.

 You know how some diets begin with a detox?